- Share this article on Facebook

 L.T.
 Hutton, a producer on the film, says Boom was on a circulated list of proposed directors as early as 2008 and that those who have watched the film — including Snoop Dogg, Big Boi and Busta Rhymes — enjoyed it.
 “Martha Stewart saw it and went crazy,” he says.
 “I am beyond proud.
 I don’t know why anyone would want to sabotage this.”

 The settlement’s confidentiality clause has prevented Shakur’s estate from voicing its thoughts about All Eyez on Me, and the silence is telling.
-When production companies buy life rights, cooperation is typically included.
+When production companies buy so-called “life rights,” cooperation is typically included.
 That evidently only goes so far.

 Now, as All Eyez on Me is set for release, Amaru is getting behind Steve McQueen’s untitled documentary.
 Thanks to the old settlement, the documentary won’t be coming out until at least a year after All Eyez on Me, but it wouldn’t be ready before then anyway.
 The hope by those associated with the McQueen project including Nigel Sinclair’s White Horse Pictures and Jayson Jackson is that it scores in the market like Amy, the 2015 documentary about Amy Winehouse that earned critical adulation and a modest but profitable gross in theaters and through VOD.